ChrisFairless/climada_calc_api/docs/endpoints_guide.md

 Parameters are documented below and on the OpenAPI/Swagger docs at https://reca-api.herokuapp.com/rest/vizz/docs#/widget/calc_api_vizz_ninja__api_default_measures.

-*Note: the 'Used' column for tables in this document specifies whether the parameter is needed for the (expected) API widgets.*

 | Parameter | Type | Used | Description |
 | --------- | ---- | ---- | ----------- |
 | `measure_ids` | integer | Y | ID(s) of the measures you are requesting, if known |